lalitpagaria/obsei/index.md

 `Obsei` is intended to be a workflow automation tool for text segmentation need. `Obsei` consist of -
  - **OBserver**, observes platform like Twitter, Facebook, App Stores, Google reviews, Amazon reviews and feed that information to,
  - **SEgmenter**, which perform text classification and sentiment analysis and feed that information to,
- - **Informer**, which send it to ticketing system, data store or other places for further action and analysis.
+ - **Informer**, which send it to ticketing system (Jira, Zendesk, etc), data store or other places for further action and analysis.

 Current flow -